 25. Program Director Back-up

-In the event the Program Director is not available or cannot be reached, the back-up Program Director will be the Chief of Service at UWHC.
-The Chief of Service is posted under call schedules at https://urology.wisc.edu/call-schedules/.
+In the event the Program Director is not available or cannot be reached, the back-up Program Director will be the Associate Program Directors or Chief of Service at UWHC.

 26. Quality Improvement/Patient Safety